QubesOS/qubes-doc/external/os-guides/windows/windows-vm.md

 ### qvm-create-windows-qube ###

-A tool for automating this process is available [here](https://github.com/crazyqube/qvm-create-windows-qube).
+An unofficial, third-party tool for automating this process is available [here](https://github.com/crazyqube/qvm-create-windows-qube).
 However, if you are an expert or want to do it manually you may continue below.

 ### Summary ###